Different Heat Reduction Coating Compounds Compared

 In an article from Purdue University, the second feature of their new white paint is that the Barium Sulfate particles are all different sizes in the paint.
 How much each particle scatters light depends on its size, so a wider range of particle sizes allows the paint to scatter more of the light spectrum from the sun.
 “A high concentration of particles that are also different sizes gives the paint the broadest spectral scattering, which contributes to the highest reflectance,” said Joseph Peoples, a Purdue Ph.D. student in mechanical engineering.

-Like sound waves, heat nanowave lengths must be met to block the heat from a particular wave by matching the sizes.
+Like sound waves, heat nanowave lengths must be met to insulation the heat from a particular wave by matching the sizes.
 Having different sizes helps in controlling the passage of heat through a coating film.
 If you have (by using different sizes) all the voids between particles filled in, inside the coating film, the heat has a more difficult time in transferring from hot to cold side.

 When compounds are promoting as ‘sends infrared heat away from a surface at the same time‘ this is in context of emissivity.
 Emissivity is the amount of conductive infrared heat that is absorbed, equalised and then released in comparison to a blackbody.
 So black absorbs the most amount of heat, equalises and emits it back out.
 A coating or paint that releases infrared heat is just emitting what its absorbed and loaded.